-Zoo Parking Space Dimensions Emerge as Issue In Greensward Compromise
+Zoo Parking Space Dimensions Emerge as Issue in Greensward Compromise

 John Conroy, the zoo’s representative on the committee, said the zoo does not favor changing that specification.

-The size of the parking spaces is critical because it determines how much of the Overton Park Greensward the parking lot will expand onto along with a reconfiguration of the existing parking lot.
+The size of the parking spaces is critical because it determines how much of the Overton Park Greensward the parking lot will expand onto when the lot is expanded.

 The agreement calls for the creation of 415 new parking spaces and an end to zoo overflow parking on the greensward by January 2019.
 The zoo sought 600 new parking spaces.

-With the zoo accepting a lesser amount, the conservancy accepted an expansion of the parking lot that extends the paved surface east onto the greensward north of the Doughboy statue and south onto the northernmost part of the greensward with a berm separating parking there from the greensward.
+With the zoo accepting a lesser amount, the conservancy accepted an expansion of the parking lot that extends the paved surface east onto the greensward north of the Doughboy statue and south onto the northernmost part of the greensward.
+A berm would separate parking there from the rest of the greensward.

-Because the agreement is built around creating a specific number of parking spaces, the larger the spaces are the larger the encroachment on the current greensward would be.
+Because the agreement is built around creating a specific number of parking spaces, the larger the spaces are, the larger the encroachment on the current greensward.

-Council members approved an amendment specifying a 10 feet by 20 feet standard for parking spaces in the agreement citing the dimensions of parking spaces at Tiger Lane at the Mid-South Fairgrounds.
+In the compromise agreement, council members approved a standard size of 10 feet by 20 feet for parking spaces, citing the dimensions of spaces created at Tiger Lane at the Mid-South Fairgrounds.

 There is no requirement for the city to fund any part of the project and the zoo and OPC have agreed to split the cost of the undertaking.

-Manny Bellen and Jack Stevenson of the city engineering department as well as city Public Works Director Robert Knecht said if there is to be a change that requires council approval it should be done before the group hires a design firm to save time as well as money.
+Manny Bellen and Jack Stevenson of the city engineering department, as well as city Public Works Director Robert Knecht, said if there is to be a change that requires council approval it should be done before the group hires a design firm, to save time and money.

-Meanwhile, the parking committee is to hear from three design firms probably later in January who are vying for the contract to do the design work.
+Meanwhile, the parking committee is to hear from three design firms, probably later in January, that are vying for the design contract.

 The three firms are Kimley-Horn and Associates Inc., A2H and Powers Hill Design LLC.